-The first step in planning and determining tomorrow's needs is knowing what you have today.
-Therefore, Retired Soldiers are urged to develop a list of assets and to list the location of important documents that survivors will need to claim these assets.
-Family members should be told where this information is on file and should have ready access to this Handbook.
-You can use the Casualty Assistance Checklist found at: https://soldierforlife.army.mil/retirement/after-retirement.
+A good plan is supported by records and files.
+The first step in planning for tomorrow is knowing what you have today.
+Therefore, we urge you to develop a list of assets and to list the location of important documents that your survivors will need to claim these assets.
+Tell your family members where you keep this information and this Handbook.
+You can use the Casualty Assistance Checklist found at: https://soldierforlife.army.mil/Retirement/post-retirement.